jnellis3/Today-I-Learned/github-actions/trufflehog.md

 # Trufflehog

 I've been reluctant to make some of my side-project repositories public out of fear that somewhere deep in my commit history I accidently committed a token.
 Fortunately, I found an open source software that can scan repos for keys and can be incorporated into the CI/CD pipeline.
+The below pipeline works with gitea.

 ```
 name: TruffleHog (Gitea)